 Swanson Arch stands at the edge of campus, welcoming students as they enter campus life and sending them out into the professional world upon graduation.
 At the beginning of the Fall semester and at just prior to Commencement in the Spring, students join in the annual tradition, ceremoniously walking through the arch.

-March thru the Arch - Senior Salute, took place at 12 noon, on Friday, May 9th, 2014 at Swanson Arch.
+March thru the Arch - Senior Salute, will take place at 12 noon, on Friday, May 8th, 2015 at Swanson Arch and the ISU Quad.

 March thru the Arch - New Student Welcome, will take place at 5 pm, on Sunday, August 23rd, 2015 at Reed Gym and Swanson Arch.

 In 2000, former ISU Alumni Director Valorie Watkins created "March Thru the Arch" to welcome incoming students every fall into the ISU family.
 Additionally, as part of Commencement every year "March Thru the Arch- Sr. Salute" was created to symbolize completion of the student's ISU education and re-entry of the graduates into the world, leaving ISU.

 Swanson Arch was part of the original Swanson Hall built in 1903 and was the first building at the Academy of Idaho- the predecessor of ISU.
 It was named after Theodore Swanson who was a member of the original board of trustees.
 Swanson Hall was originally known as "Old Ad" as it served initially as the Administration Building as well as classrooms for Liberal Arts classes.